PlutoThePlanet/cs457/pa1/README.md

 ## Overview
 python 3: Run with command `python project1.py < PA1_test.sql` or write desired queries by hand when prompted by terminal

 In this assignment, we were required to write a program that allows a database user to manage database metadata with simple functions such as add, delete, etc. Databases and tables are both used to assist in organizing this data.
+In order to handle multiple databases, each database consists of its own folder of multiple tables.
+Each table is a file nested within a database/folder.
+Each database can hold multiple tables/files and all metadata is held in a table/file.